sean-guzman/python-api-challenge/README.md

 The first part of this challenge, WeatherPy, uses Open Weather API, where weather data is obtained from a randomly generated list of about 600 cities around the world along with each city's coordinates and then outputted to a csv file for the second part of this challenge.

 Multiple graphs are created from this data to identify trends and relationship between the following:
-    - Latitude vs. Temperature \n
+- Latitude vs. Temperature
-    - Latitude vs. Humidity \n
+- - Latitude vs. Humidity
     - Latitude vs. Cloudiness
     - Latitude vs. Wind Speed
     - Northern Hemisphere: Temperature vs. Latitude